 Most of all, I want to thank Anita, a EQpassion follower, for entrusting us.
 She waited patiently until we had everything together to repair her battery.
 Her trust was the trigger that we took on the subject.
 In the meantime we have worked on several batteries and can handle them very well by now.

 I would particularly like to mention Thomas Rebele from Tom’s Garage.
 As a motor vehicle master with high voltage certificate, Thomas is a great help.
 His workshop in Stuttgart (Germany) has helped EQpassion readers by repairing smaller and larger defects.
 He also had the tip to Pauliaus Habdank from PHS-Lab.
 For many years he has been a professional in software for all smarties and together with EQpassion he now also has all sorts of topics relating to the electric smart under control.
 He's also who's able to reset the BMS, which you can order in the Shop.

-A great help has also been Willi Neuss, from the Mars Orbiter Pieces & Services GmbH.
+A great help has also been Willi.
 We were able to borrow his 500V laboratory power supply several times and get tips about HV batteries.
 He and his Company have been full professionals when it comes to Tesla Roadster repairs of all kinds for a long time.